Danboruya/gr-rnn-sentence-calcification/README.md

 # gr-rnn-sentence-calcification

 ## Description
-This project is targeted for sentence classification by RNN with LSTM.
+This project is targeted for sentence classification by RNN.

 ## Requirements
 This project require following environments